Ai2-Alliance/VoiceKey/docs/bypass_methodologies.md

 ## Acknowledgments

-We express our gratitude to the researchers and contributors who have advanced the field of negative detection and its applications in cybersecurity and authentication systems.
-Their foundational work has been instrumental in shaping the **VoiceKey** project's approach to secure voice authentication.
+We extend our appreciation to cybersecurity professionals and researchers whose work on system vulnerabilities and defense mechanisms informs our understanding of potential threats.
+Their contributions are vital in developing strategies to secure authentication systems like VoiceKey against sophisticated attacks.

 ---

 **Note**: This document is part of the **VoiceKey** project by the AI Integrity Alliance.
-It provides a detailed exploration of the concept of negative detection, contributing to the development of advanced voice authentication systems.
+It provides an analysis of potential bypass methodologies and attack vectors targeting the VoiceKey system, including side-channel attacks and novel strategies.
+The insights aim to enhance the security measures implemented within the system to protect against evolving threats.